pyblosxom/pyblosxom/docs/source/static_rendering.rst

 If you're using PyBlosxom 1.4 or later, run the static renderer like this to render all pages in your blog::

-   % pyblcmd --config <config-file> --static
+   % pyblosxom-cmd --config <config-file> --static

 where ``<config-file>`` is replaced by the absolute full path of your ``config.py`` file.
 For example::

-   % pyblcmd --config /home/joe/blog/config.py --static
+   % pyblosxom-cmd --config /home/joe/blog/config.py --static

 If you're using a version of PyBlosxom earlier than 1.4, then the